paymill/paymill-documentation/guides/introduction/getting-started.html.md

 **Create your payment (ELV, credit card) token with the command `createToken`.**

-  - As soon as the payment form is sent, you use `createToken` to create a token for your customers’ credit card data.
+  - As soon as the payment form is sent, you use `createToken` to create a token for your customers' credit card data.
   - Then you insert the token in your payment form as a hidden field in order to send them back to your server, and all further payment function requests are performed using this token.